awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker_ecstutorial.md

 ## Inspect the Amazon ECS Container Agent<a name="create_deploy_docker_ecstutorial_connect_inspect"></a>

-EC2 instances in a Multicontainer Docker environment on Elastic Beanstalk run an agent process in a Docker container\.
+Amazon EC2 instances in a Multicontainer Docker environment on Elastic Beanstalk run an agent process in a Docker container\.
 This agent connects to the Amazon ECS service in order to coordinate container deployments\.
 These deployments run as tasks in Amazon ECS, which are configured in task definition files\.
 Elastic Beanstalk creates these task definition files based on the `Dockerrun.aws.json` that you upload in a source bundle\.

 Check the status of the container agent with an HTTP get request to `http://localhost:51678/v1/metadata`: